 Searches should always check the county level first since it’s a broader search.
 If the county-level search doesn’t yield results, local law enforcement agencies operate their own jail and are oftentimes the arresting agency so they may have information about arrests made recently and are able to provide police reports (a detailed account of the arrest used for insurance claims, complains, journalism and other legal matters) too.

-Find Arrest Records & an Inmate Roster Through the Cook County Sheriff’s Office
+Look Up Arrest Records & Inmate Rosters Through the Cook County Sheriff’s Office

-The Cook County Sheriff’s Office (CCDOC) is the second largest sheriff’s office in the U.S. and is the primary law enforcement government agency in Cook County and would be the first point of contact when looking to find out if someone is in jail.
+The Cook County Sheriff’s Office is the second largest sheriff’s office in the U.S. and is the primary law enforcement government agency in the county and would be the first point of contact when looking to find out if someone is in jail.

 Due to the state’s Freedom of Information Act—5 ILCS 140, criminal records are considered public records in Illinois and as such, the CCDOC’s database can be searched for free using the Cook County Inmate Locator Tool to obtain a free arrest history report.1